Apicurio Studio

 Managing Apicurio Registry content using the Maven plug-in

-You can use the Apicurio Registry Maven plug-in to manage schema and API artifacts stored in Apicurio Registry when developing client applications:
+When developing client applications, you can use the Apicurio Registry Maven plug-in to manage schema and API artifacts stored in Apicurio Registry:

 Prerequisites